YoYoGames/GMEXT-Facebook/docs/guide_setup.md

 ### Logging In

 To start adding Facebook functionality to your game you will first need to ensure that the extension is installed correctly and set to export to the supported platforms.
-The extension contains the function ${function.fb_init} which you should call first in the **Create Event** of the controller:
+The extension contains the function ${function.fb_init} which you should call first in the **Create Event** of the controller object:

 ```gml
 fb_init();